AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 },
 ```

-These are the types we are working with in Python and JavaScript classes:
+These are the SdsTypes we are working with in Python and JavaScript classes:

 **Python**
 ```python